 Liza Ferschtman – violin, Mahan Esfahani – harpischord.
 Live at Concertgebouw, 2018.

 Shaping new piano sounds

-For the purpose of better blending with the classical Middle Eastern instruments such as kamancheh, târ, oud or qanun, the Rembrandt Trio developed an alternative sonic layout.
+For the purpose of better blending with early instruments such as kamancheh, târ, oud or qanun, the Rembrandt Trio developed an alternative sonic layout.

 The 18th century fortepiano, forerunner of the modern grand piano, can be tuned like a santur, the Persian cimbalom.
 The violone dates from the early Renaissance; it precedes the double bass.
 With six strings and lighter timbre, it can fulfill a melodic, harmonic as well as a bass function.
 The Whisper Kit, an invention by Vinsent Planjer, brings together percussion instruments from various cultures and periods, creating a rich rhythmic basis.

 The Rembrandt Trio performs on a regular basis with some of the most iconic stars in world music, such as masters of Persian music Kayhan Kalhor and Hossein Alizadeh.

 ‘One of the highlights of the North Sea Jazz Festival’— Jazz Magazine

 Rembrandt Frerichs – ‘Offering’

 Kayhan Kalhor, kamancheh & Rembrandt Frerichs Trio.
 Live at Dutch classical television programme Podium Witteman, 2018.

 Kayhan Kalhor and the Rembrandt Frerichs Trio live on tour